langsci/bibliographies/README.md

 `title`, `booktitle`, `maintitle`, `subtitle` – not other fields such as `author`, `journal`, `series`, `address`, `publisher`, `note`, `howpublished`, and `type`.
 These title-like fields also automatically capitalize the first letter of the title.
-If the title starts with a word styled in lowercase, then protect it from initial caaitalization with braces.
+If the title starts with a word styled in lowercase, then protect it from initial capitalization with braces.
 ```
 title = {Vocabulary in {Native American} languages: {Salish} words},